kanaria69/Mainecoco/README.md

-## Why can't a bicycle stand on its own?
-It's two-tired.
+## Why is it always hot in the corner of a room?
+Because a corner is 90 degrees.